Soesah/node-classloader/readme.md

 ## Todo
 - Phase out Compiler
-- write simple glob to get rid of as much php as possible
+V - write simple glob to get rid of as much php as possible
 - write down demands on code and source folders and packagesgit
 - make it capable of getting a root package, to do unit testing
 - throw more errors when you write improper classes